YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 ::

 #### Page Layout
-Customize the page structure with a drag-and-drop interface and set design with, sections, sub-section, and design properties you can edit in the page editor.
+Customize the page structure with a drag-and-drop interface and set design with sections, sub-sections, and design properties you can edit in the page editor.

 ::GridBlockTwo{frOne="2fr" frTwo="3fr" gap="var(--space-m)"}
 :::GridUnit
 - Layout structure and customization options
 - Drag-and-drop sections and block components
 - Set padding, gaps and page width
-- Set page info and logic by lifecycle hooks
+- Set page info and logic using lifecycle hooks
 :::
 :::GridUnit
 ::::TiltImage